What is a spread — how does it influence trading?

-The spread in trading refers to the difference between the ask (buy) and bid (sell) prices of any financial asset, whether forex, stocks, or commodities.
-It also doesn’t matter whether you’re trading CFDs or spread betting; the spread is always present.
+The spread in trading refers to the difference between the ask (buy) and bid (sell) prices of any financial asset, whether forex currency pairs, shares, indices, or commodities, through CFDs or spread betting.

 In this article, we’ll go into more detail regarding what a spread is, how it works, and how to calculate it.
 We will also provide you with two different types of spreads you could find in trading.